williamfgc/hpc-wdr/pages/site_overview.md

 ---
 layout: page
 title: Site Overview
-description: The High-Performance Computing (HPC) Workforce Development and Retention (WDR) Action Group was established by the <a class="highlighted" href="https://www.exascaleproject.org/hpc-workforce" target="_blank" style="color:#D4AC0D;">Broadening Participation Initiative</a> of the <a class="highlighted" href="https://www.exascaleproject.org/" target="_blank" style="color:#D4AC0D;">Exascale Computing Project</a> as part of a sustainable plan to recruit and retain a diverse HPC workforce by fostering a supportive and inclusive culture within the computing sciences at DOE national laboratories.The large muti-lab collaboration of ECP serves as a good starting point for collecting and disseminating best practices for workforce development and retention, and cultural development.
+description:
 permalink: /site-overview/
 ---

-The High-Performance Computing (HPC) Workforce Development and Retention (WDR) Action Group was established by the [Broadening Participation Initiative](https://www.exascaleproject.org/hpc-workforce) of the [Exascale Computing Project](https://www.exascaleproject.org) as part of a sustainable plan to recruit and retain a diverse HPC workforce by fostering a supportive and inclusive culture within the computing sciences at DOE national laboratories.
+ The High-Performance Computing (HPC) Workforce Development and Retention (WDR) Action Group was established by the <a class="highlighted" href="https://www.exascaleproject.org/hpc-workforce" target="_blank" style="color:#D4AC0D;">Broadening Participation Initiative</a> of the <a class="highlighted" href="https://www.exascaleproject.org/" target="_blank" style="color:#D4AC0D;">Exascale Computing Project</a> as part of a sustainable plan to recruit and retain a diverse HPC workforce by fostering a supportive and inclusive culture within the computing sciences at DOE national laboratories.The large muti-lab collaboration of ECP serves as a good starting point for collecting and disseminating best practices for workforce development and retention, and cultural development.

 ## What is here?